zaari/garta/ROADMAP.md

 # Garta Roadmap
-This is an open-ended development roadmap for Garta.
-See the [change log] for more information about the current state.
+This is an open-ended development roadmap for Garta and subject to change any time.
+See the [change log] for more information about the past changes.

 ## Version 0.2
 - GPX loading **[50%]**